SpellholdStudios/SpellholdStudios.github.io/README.md

 Documentation for all Expansion mods and projects that add new individual characters (traders, non-joinable followers) hosted at <a href="http://www.shsforums.net/files/category/7-expansion-mods/">SHS</a>.

-Documentation for all Expansion mods and projects that add new individual characters (traders, non-joinable followers) hosted at <a href="http://www.shsforums.net/files/category/7-expansion-mods/">SHS</a>.

 ><span style="margin-left: 50px;"><a href="https://spellholdstudios.github.io/readmes/iepbanters-readme-english.html">IEP Extended Banters</a> (by Kaeloree)</span></br>
 ><span style="margin-left: 50px;"><a href="https://spellholdstudios.github.io/readmes/cerndfriendship-readme-english.html">Cernd Friendship (SoA & ToB)</a> (by Kaeloree and Lava Del'Vortel)</span></br>
 ><span style="margin-left: 50px;"><a href="https://spellholdstudios.github.io/readmes/haerdalisfriendship-readme-english.html">Haer'Dalis Friendship (SoA & ToB)</a> (by Aeryn and Rhaella)</span></br>